-- p1 (ndarray) First point(s) - p2 (ndarray) Second point(s)
+- p1 (ndarray) First point(s)

+- p2 (ndarray) Second point(s)

+- coords (str) The coordinate system in which the points are specified.
+Valid values are cartesian, cell, and grid; see transform().

 The difference vectors between the points with periodic boundary conditions applied.